Near-Optimal Regret for Efficient Stochastic Combinatorial Semi-Bandits

 We evaluate CMOSS across both synthetic and real-world bandit environments to assess its effectiveness under diverse reward structures.
-(1)(2)(5)(6) of Figure \ref{fig:datasets} report the cumulative regret over time with fixed cardinality \(k=10\) and number of base arms \(m=30\).
+(1)-(8) of \Cref{fig:datasets} report the cumulative regret over time with cardinality \(k=10\) and \(k=20\) and fixed number of base arms \(m=30\).

 In the synthetic setting, the initial click probability \(\mu_i\) for each arm \(\arm_i\) is independently drawn from a uniform distribution.
-We consider two regimes: a low-probability regime with \(\mu_i \sim \mathtt{U}(0, 0.1)\), and a high-probability regime with \(\mu_i \sim \mathtt{U}(0.5, 0.6)\).
+We consider two regimes: a low-probability regime with \(\mu_i \sim \mathtt{U}(0, 0.1)\), and a high-probability regime with \(\mu_i \sim \mathtt{U}(0.3,0.4)\).
 To further assess the practical effectiveness of our method, we evaluate it on the public Yelp dataset\footnote{\url{http://www.yelp.com/dataset_challenge}}, a classical CMAB real-world dataset.
-Following \cite{LWK19}, we map user–item affinities to the target regimes \([0, 0.1]\) and \([0.5, 0.6]\) via linear rescaling.
-Full details are provided in Appendix \ref{append_yelp}.
+Following \cite{LWK19}, we map user–item affinities to the target regimes \([0, 0.1]\) and \([0.3,0.4]\) via linear rescaling.
+Full details are provided in \Cref{append_yelp}.
 The resulting values serve as the initial click probabilities of base arms in the two settings.
-For each regime, we independently sample $30$ arms using a fixed random seed ($2025$) to ensure reproducibility.
+For each regime, we independently sample $30$ arms.

 The low-probability regime \([0, 0.1]\) reflects typical conditions observed in real-world recommendation scenarios, where user interactions such as clicks occur relatively infrequently.
 This setting provides a realistic environment for evaluating algorithm performance.
-In contrast, the high-probability regime \([0.5, 0.6]\) represents a more idealized scenario with higher click probabilities, allowing us to assess algorithm behavior in more optimistic conditions.
+In contrast, the high-probability regime \([0.3,0.4]\) represents a more idealized scenario with higher click probabilities, allowing us to assess algorithm behavior in more optimistic conditions.
 By examining both regimes, we gain complementary insights into the robustness and effectiveness of the algorithms across a range of practical and theoretical contexts.